lexa-diky/json-query-kt/README.md

 ### Typed query results with `queryAs`

-You can use `queryAs` to directly convert the result of a query to a Kotlin type (e.g., List, Map, Int, String):
+You can use `queryAs` to directly convert the result of a query to a Kotlin type using `kotlinx.serialization`:

 ```kotlin
 // Get a list of cat names as List<String>